The Trees-in-fields Network is recruiting farmers! ๐งโ๐พ๐๐ชฑ๐ณ

 We have two aims:

 Co-design long-term silvoarable experiments looking at the environmental, production, management, and financial impacts of different planting strategies (e.g. tree species, planting arrangements).
 The research questions will be co-designed with a group of farmers and tested across multiple farms.
+We have a sister project looking at tree-row understory management (more below).

 Create a network of silvoarable farmers to share practical knowledge and tips (e.g. funding, nurseries, mulch).
 Run on-farm events and facilitate group inititiates, such as co-ops, markets, or training.